MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/search-additional-entities.md

 - Entity permissions must be associated with the **Anonymous Web Role** if you want to allow anonymous search for an entity.
 - Create a view named **Portal Search** for any additional entity you want to enable search for.
 More information: [Searchable fields in global search](search.md#fields-searchable-in-global-search)

-The explicit configuration explained above<!--Does this refer to all the items in the list above?
-SELF --> ensures that no records will accidentally be made available via global search.
+The explicit configuration explained above ensures that no records will accidentally be made available via global search.

 ### Site setting for additional entities